Dominica-Weekly.com: News | Blue Isle Jazz | Caribbean Recipes | Historic Dominica | Photos | Classified Ads | Search Jobs

 ——— Personal Note ———

 My retirement goal is to have true retirement, but not with much free money to spend.
 I want to work at least part time in retirement doing something I enjoy doing or contributing something back to the community.
-Basically, my baby-boom years will not be all about boat cruises and watching the grandkids. :smile:
+Basically, my baby-boom years will not be all about boat cruises and watching the grandkids. 🙂

 Photo Source:Corbis Photography